What type of meat is better cooked with grilling?

 Applying a rub and leaving to rest before cooking will allow the meat time to absorb the flavour from the various spices.

 HOW TO CHECK IF THE MEAT IS COOKED AND SAFE TO EAt.

 Food is safely cooked when it reaches a high enough internal temperature to kill the harmful bacteria that causes food poisoning.
 While many think they can tell when food is “done” simply by checking its colour and texture, there’s no way to be sure it’s safe without following a few important but simple steps.
-Please see Links to web sites that give guidance to safe minimum cooking temperatures and you will find a great deal of guidance on line.
+Please see food.gov.uk for guidance to safe minimum cooking temperatures.

 What is the difference between grilled and smoked/barbecued slow cooking cooking methods?

-Grilled foods cook fast over a heat source/fire that can range from 200ºC upwards.
-Slow cooking methods such as smoking or bbq’ing entail cooking at low temperature for long periods with an indirect heat source.
+The main difference between the two is that grilled foods cook fast over a heat source/fire that can range from 200ºC upwards.
+Whereas slow cooking methods, such as smoking or bbq’ing, entail cooking at low temperature for long periods with an indirect heat source.